craftyjs/craftyjs.github.com/README.md

 #Crafty.js Homepage

-This is the repo which contains the content for craftyjs.com
+This repo contains the content and infrastructure for craftyjs.com

 ## How to build locally

-The website is automaticly build by Github with Jekyll when it is push to the repo.

-So you need to install Ruby first.
-You can get that from [ruby-lang.org](https://www.ruby-lang.org/en/)

-Then you need to install Jekyll `gem install jekyll`.

-Then you can do: 'jekyll serve' and then open your browser [localhost:4000](http://localhost:4000)
+Building the website requires that npm and grunt be installed globally.
+Then run `npm install` to download the necessary packages.

+- `grunt assemble` will build the website, drawing content from the `source` subdirectory
+- `grunt connect` will allow you to preview the website locally